 You can (and should) always digitize your best ideas down the road, but sketching them out is a great starting point.
 Plus, when you wake up in the middle of the night with a new logo idea, it’s a lot easier to jot it down on a sketchbook rather than booting up your computer.

 In addition to sketching, you can also get design inspiration from an online logo maker tool.
-These types of tools, many of which use AI, can create hundreds of logo variations very quickly, and you can use those to get initial ideas and then continue on developing them.
+These types of tools, many of which use AI logo generator, can create hundreds of logo variations very quickly, and you can use those to get initial ideas and then continue on developing them.

 5. Don’t Overlook Color